searingwolfe/mohaa-model-viewer/README.md

 Run **`bin\python_installer_updater.bat`** once if needed.
-It detects your Windows version and CPU, installs a suitable Python (Windows 7 → 3.8, Windows 8/8.1 → 3.11, Windows 10/11 → latest), verifies the installer's Authenticode signature before running it, and installs the packages.
+It detects your Windows version and CPU, installs a suitable Python (Windows 7 → 3.8, Windows 8/8.1 → 3.11, Windows 10/11 → latest), verifies the installer's Authenticode signature before running it, and installs the necessary packages.

 It deliberately **does not modify your `PATH`** — Python's own installer handles that, and hand-editing the registry `PATH` is how environments get broken.